Alaska Native Language Classes and Degree Programs

 Introduction to Central Yup'ik, the language of the Yukon and Kuskokwim deltas and Bristol Bay.

-Introduction to Inupiaq, the language of Unalakleet, Seward Peninsula, Kotzebue Sound and the North Slope.
+Introduction to Inupiaq, the language of the Unalakleet, Seward Peninsula, Kotzebue Sound and the North Slope.

-Continuation of ESK F101 and ESK F102.
+Continuation of YUP F101 and YUP F102.
 Increasing emphasis on speaking, reading and writing.
-Prerequisites: ESK F102 or permission of instructor.
+Prerequisites: YUP F102 or permission of instructor.